FabricMC/fabric-docs/develop/items/custom-data-components.md

 ### Reading with a Default Value {#reading-default-value}

-In addition, when reading the component value we can use the `getOrDefault()` method on our `ItemStack` object to return a specified default value if the component is not present on the stack.
+In addition, when reading the component value, we can use the `getOrDefault()` method on our `ItemStack` object to return a specified default value if the component is not present on the stack.
 This will safeguard against any errors resulting from a missing component.
 We can adjust our tooltip code like so:

 ```java
 int clickCount = stack.getOrDefault(ModComponents.CLICK_COUNT_COMPONENT, 0);
 ```

-As you can see this method takes two arguments, our component type like before and a default value to return if the component is not present.
+As you can see, this method takes two arguments: our component type like before, and a default value to return if the component is not present.

 ### Checking if a Component Exists {#checking-if-component-exists}

-You can also check for the existance of a specific component on an `ItemStack` using the `contains()` method.
+You can also check for the existence of a specific component on an `ItemStack` using the `contains()` method.
 This takes the component type as an argument and returns `true` or `false` depending on whether the stack contains that component.

 ```java
 boolean exists = stack.contains(ModComponents.CLICK_COUNT_COMPONENT);